White House 'strongly' considering using Defense Production Act to address infant formula shortage, lawmaker says

 White House press secretary Jen Psaki also told reporters on Thursday that the Defense Production Act was one of the "range of options" being considered to address the crisis.

-But Psaki could not answer what the administration's guidance is for a concerned parent who cannot find formula to feed their baby.
+After Psaki on Thursday struggled to answer what the administration's guidance is for a concerned parent who cannot find formula to feed their baby, she announced Friday that the US Department of Health and Human Services has launched a new website to assist parents searching for infant formula amid national supply shortages.

-Asked what a parent who doesn't have access to formula or breast milk should do -- whether there is a hotline they can call or if they should head to the hospital, for example -- Psaki said: "I would say those are important public health questions.
-But what I can report on here, what I can convey to all of you is what we're doing to address exactly that concern, which is taking every step we can to ensure there is supply on store shelves and we have increased the supply over the last four weeks."

-When pressed which government agency such questions would be better directed at, and again what a parent should do if they can't find formula for their baby, Psaki, without naming an agency, said: "We certainly encourage any parent who has concerns about their child's health or well-being to call their doctor or pediatrician."
+Individuals can visit HHS.gov/formula, which Psaki said will provide "resources and places that parents can go to obtain formula, including contacts with companies, food banks (and) health care providers."

-Psaki received numerous questions during the course of Thursday's White House press briefing.
-She said the President will use "every tool we have," and that the White House has been working on this issue for "weeks and months," noting that production has increased since the February recall that exacerbated the current problem.
+Administration officials have noted that production has increased since the massive February recall of formula produced by Abbott Nutrition exacerbated the current problem.

+On Friday, a White House spokesperson said Abbott committed to providing critical flexibility to states through the end of August in response to a letter sent by Agricultural Secretary Tom Vilsack.

+"This means that families on (Special Supplemental Nutrition Program for Women, Infants, and Children, or WIC) can purchase any available product in the months to come, and states and retailers can plan ahead as they work to keep their stocks shelved, and most importantly provide certainty for families," the spokesperson said.

-But Biden officials have declined to predict when store shelves will return to normal.
+Though they've expressed optimism about increased production levels, Biden officials have repeatedly declined in recent days to predict when store shelves will return to normal.

+On Friday, Kate Bedingfield, the White House communications director, told CNN's Kate Bolduan that she could not indicate when the shortage will end.

+"I'm not going to stand here and tell your audience that I can give you a hard timeline that I can't give you," she told Bolduan when pressed several times on when parents can expect a return to more formula on store shelves.
+"We are being candid about moving as quickly as possible.
+And we are relentlessly focused on this."

+House Speaker Nancy Pelosi on Friday outlined the House's plans next week to deal with the shortage.

+In a letter to fellow House members, she wrote that the House "will bring up on suspension a bill to grant emergency authority to the WIC program to address supply chain disruptions and recalls."
+The House Appropriations Committee, she said, will "bring to the Floor an Emergency Supplemental Appropriation to immediately address the infant formula shortage."

-Two House committees also announced this week they are looking into the issue.
+At least three House committees have announced this week they are looking into the issue.

 A spokesperson told CNN that the House Committee on Oversight and Reform on Friday morning sent letters to four separate companies that produce baby formula requesting information about the supply chain issues.

-And a House Energy and Commerce Committee spokesperson announced a hearing on baby formula for May 25 and told CNN they plan to call representatives from the Food and Drug Administration and Abbott, a major baby formula producer, to testify.
+A House Energy and Commerce Committee spokesperson announced a hearing on baby formula for May 25 and told CNN they plan to call representatives from the FDA and Abbott, a major baby formula producer, to testify.

+And the appropriations committee will also hold two hearings related to the shortages, including one next week with Califf on the FDA's 2023 budget request and oversight of infant formula.

+The committee's chairwoman, Connecticut Democratic Rep. Rosa DeLauro, told CNN she believes the FDA "dragged their feet" in addressing problems with Abbott Nutrition but that she doesn't blame the Biden administration for the shortage.